4RE5group/virtualArch/README.md

 Known Bugs
 - Can't add labels with a comment on the same line
 - Can't call a function with a quoted char as arg in C code
+- Writing 'if (' inside of the code editor is causing a crash